RexynyN/shelf/README.md

     - Fix the rename operations saving and reverting
     - Fix the duplicate name issue before commiting the filename changes
 - Implement the "duplicate" function
-    - Search for a consistent and reliable way to find a duplicate
+    - Search for a consistent and reliable way to find a duplicate - **DONE**
+    - Search for a consistent algorithm to find partial duplicates -
     - Implement the subcommand "dir" to check duplicates between directories
 - Implement the "tidy" function
-    - Search for a consistent algorythm to group a bunch of files in useful folders
+    - Search for a consistent algorithm to group a bunch of files in useful folders
 - Implement the "clog" function
     - Find big files that clog up memory in a folder recursively
 - Find out even more cool functions for the cool user B^)